clydebarrow/esphome-docs-hugo/content/cookbook/lvgl.md

         value: "{{states('sensor.outdoor_temperature') | round(1)}} °C"

 ```
 The automations will be triggered to update the labels every time the corresponding entities change, and when the ESPHome comes alive - the reason you also need the {{< docref "/components/binary_sensor/status" >}}.
-Note that you'll need to adjust the entity IDs corresponding to your ESPHome node depedning on how you :ref:`configured it to use its name<esphome-configuration_variables>`.
+Note that you'll need to adjust the entity IDs corresponding to your ESPHome node depedning on how you [configured it to use its name]({{< ref "components/esphome#esphome-configuration_variables" >}}).

 {{< anchor "lvgl-cookbook-idlescreen" >}}